 charge, testifying, or participating in any way in a proceeding claiming

 National Origin discrimination).
-(Participation means taking part in an employment discrimination proceeding.
+(Participation means taking part in an

-that ultimately were found to be invalid).
+involved claims that ultimately were found to be invalid).

 If you have any questions about discrimination based on national origin,